 Hannah is still Team Millennials and feels good about the 4-2 tribe split.
 She likes Sunday but she's suspicious about Bret.
 He looks like a cop, sounds like a cop, walks like a cop.
 He's a cop.
 This "funeral director" cover story is not convincing anyway.
 She interrogates him and he does not hold up under the scrutiny.
 She can use this syllogism to her advantage.
 If you can't trust him, you can't trust him.
 But what Hannah doesn't suspect is that Bret is not the most untrustworthy person on her tribe.
 Or in her "alliance."

 So the green tribe comes back after the loss and literally no one says anything for a half an hour.
 The two on the bottom know that they're dead in the water.
 Which is ironic since they're standing, alive, in the water as they come to this realization.
 They hate that fate isn't in their own hands, but the numbers are the numbers.
-While Sunday and Bret are resigned to one of them going home, Michaela pulls together the four Millennials for an unnecessarily complicated strategy session.
-While coming to the conclusion that it doesn't matter which of the two Gen Xers are voted out, Michaela shows more attention to detail and military strategizing than Hannibal, Genghis Khan, and Eisenhower put together.
+While Sunday and Bret are resigned to one of them going home, Michaela pulls together the four Millennials for an unnecessarily complicated strategy session While coming to the conclusion that it doesn't matter which of the two Gen Xers are voted out, Michaela shows more attention to detail and military strategizing than Hannibal, Genghis Khan, and Eisenhower put together.
 It was overkill.
-There are four of you, two of them.
+There's four of you, two of them.
 Vote out either of them.
-By planning maneuvers and playing with people like chess pieces, she showed herself not only to be a physical threat in the game but a strategic one as well.
+By planning maneuvers and playing with people like chess pieces, she showed herself not only to be a physical threat in the game but a strategic one as well. .

 |My brain just went boom.|